Whatever we do for the least of these, we do for Christ.

 Because of our calling to 'above all, love,' we believe we are called to live out Jesus’ teaching in Matthew 25:40 to serve our neighbors in need.

 As brothers and sisters of the Christian faith we are asked to love one another.
 Matthew 25 expands on that idea by teaching us to treat all beings as we would treat the Lord.
-First Pres is using this principle to guide us in 2020 as we focus on the homeless in our community.
+First Pres is using this principle to guide our focus on helping the homeless in our community.
 We will seek to strengthen our relationships with current mission partners that are already working to serve this population.
 Church leaders and congregation members are also being asked to examine how we can reach those affected by housing insecurity more deeply.

 Frequently Asked Questions

 What about current missions?

 First Pres will continue to support and participate in missions we are currently involved in.
 Matthew 25 funds and organization will have a focus on meeting the needs of individuals experiencing homelessness or home insecurity and the groups that support those individuals.
 Many of our current missions align with the purpose of Matthew 25 therefore fund could be allocated to support those existing missions.

 The Session of First Pres WC has decided not to be an official Matthew 25 church as defined by the Presbyterian Mission Agency, but has established a Matthew 25 Task Force to help guide the congregation in serving as we are called to serve by Jesus in Matthew 25.

 Our Matthew 25 initiative seeks to express “above all love” in action and in word.
 Caring for our brothers and sisters is central to First Pres and has been lived out in the work of our well-established missions for quite some time.
 Working in community with local mission partners, Matthew 25/Homelessness Initiative seeks to involve members of our First Pres congregation in efforts designed help to relieve the suffering of our brothers and sisters impacted by housing insecurity.